AlisaAkiron/AlisaAkiron/README.md

 ## I'm **Alisa Akiron**

 - Alisa Akiron is the name of my OC and as well as my online alias.
-- I am working as a software developer.
+- I am working as a full-stack engineer at a leading AI startup.
-- I am learning Godot, Frontend Development with React and Music.
+- I am learning game development and music.

 ## 🚉 **Tools & Platforms**